SohWaiHeng/engg1340project/readme.md

 	ii.
 Elixir is used to perform actions in each round.
 Different action requires different amount of elixir.

 	iii.
-The player or AI is randomly chosen to start the game.
+The player will start the game first.

 	iv.
 At the start of the battle, 5 cards from the 25 available cards (5 creatures) are randomly drawn to the player's hand.